-- In a mixing bowl whisk together the flour, baking powder and salt.
+- In a mixing bowl whisk together the flour, baking powder, sugar and salt.
 Add the margarine bit by bit and combine everything with a fork.
 The mixture should start to form small crumbles.

 - In a second mixing bowl or jug whisk together the soy milk, lemon juice and vanilla extract.
 Once the milk has curdled and thickened, pop it in the microwave to warm it up.
 You don’t want it to be hot, just slightly warmer than room temperature.

 - Make a well in the dry mix and slowly pour in the liquid while mixing everything with a fork.